inlets/inlets-operator/README.md

 The LoadBalancer type is usually provided by a cloud controller, but when that is not available, then you can use the inlets-operator to get a public IP and ingress.

-> The free OSS version of inlets provides a HTTP tunnel, inlets PRO can provide TCP and full functionality to an IngressController.

 First create a deployment for Nginx.

 For Kubernetes 1.17 and lower: